 Level 1 French Language 1A: Beginners/Near Beginners (FR1023)

 Level 1 French Language 1B: Beginners/Near Beginners (FR1523)

-Introduction to Literature and Culture and Modern France 1 (FR1021) or Introduction to Literature and Culture and Modern France 2 (FR1521)
+Introduction to Literature and Culture of Modern France 1 (FR1021) or Introduction to Literature and Culture of Modern France 2 (FR1521)

 Level 1 French Language 2A: Intermediate (FR1024) or Level 1 French Language 3A: Proficient (FR1025)